yaboygmoney/HackTheBoxWriteups/postman.md

 ###### Retired March 2020
 ![](https://www.hackthebox.eu/storage/avatars/ad38e890e4e93afce51118bec4b9f48b.png)

-Postman was loaded up with a couple of quick CVEs that exploited Redis for user and Webin for root.
+Postman was a really easy machine loaded up with a couple of quick CVEs that exploited Redis for user and Webin for root.
 I’ve already added the machine to my /etc/hosts file as postman.htb.
 As always, I started with ```nmap```.

 ```bash
 nmap -T5 -A -p 1-65535 postman.htb -n -oN nmap.results